A Guide To Monte Carlo Simulation!

 5. Analyze the results: With the recorded outputs from the simulations, analyze and summarize the data.
 This may involve calculating summary statistics, estimating probabilities, or constructing confidence intervals.

-6. Draw conclusions: Based on the analysis of the simulation results, draw conclusions about the behavior, performance, or characteristics of the system or process being modeled.
+6. Draw conclusions: Based on the analysis of the simulation results, conclude the behaviour, performance, or characteristics of the system or process being modelled.
 These conclusions can help make informed decisions or gain insights into the problem.

-Monte Carlo simulation is a powerful tool that can handle complex problems where analytical or deterministic solutions are difficult or impossible to obtain.
-It allows for the exploration of a wide range of scenarios and provides a probabilistic understanding of the system under study.
-Python provides a convenient environment to implement Monte Carlo simulations due to its versatility and the availability of libraries that facilitate random number generation and numerical computations.
+Monte Carlo simulation is a powerful tool for handling complex problems where analytical or deterministic solutions are difficult or impossible.
+It allows for exploring a wide range of scenarios and provides a probabilistic understanding of the system under study.
+Python provides a convenient environment for implementing Monte Carlo simulations due to its versatility and the availability of libraries that facilitate random number generation and numerical computations.

-We will go through an example to understand the working of the Monte Carlo simulation.
+We will go through an example to understand the workings of the Monte Carlo simulation.

-We aim to estimate that how likely is it to get ahead if we flip a coin an infinite number of times.
+We aim to estimate how likely it is to get ahead if we flip a coin an infinite number of times.

 1. Let’s say we flip it once and get ahead.
-Will we be confident to say that our answer is 1?
+Can we confidently say that our answer is 1?

-2. Now we flipped the coin again and it again appeared head.
+2. Now we flipped the coin again, and it appeared again head-high.
 Are we sure that the next flip will also be ahead?

-3. We flipped it over and over again, let’s say 100 times, and strangely head appears every time.
-Now, do we need to accept the fact that the next flip will result in another head?
+3. We flipped it repeatedly, let’s say 100 times, and strangely, a head appeared every time.
+Do we need to accept that the next flip will result in another head?

-4. Let us just change the scenario and assume that out of 100 flips 52 resulted in the head will rest 48 came to be tails.
-Is the probability of the next flip resulting in the head is 52/100?
-Given the observation, it’s our best estimate, But the confidence will be still low.
+4. Let us just change the scenario and assume that out of 100 flips, 52 resulted in the head, and 48 came to be tails.
+Is the probability of the next flip resulting in the head 52/100?
+Given the observation, it’s our best estimate, but the confidence will still be low.

 It is important to know that our estimate depends upon two things

-2. Variance: variance of the sample (all the results as head versus 52 heads as in case 3 and 4 respectively)
+2. Variance: variance of the sample (all the results as head versus 52 heads as in cases 3 and 4 respectively)

 3. As the Variance of the observation grows (case 3 and 4), there comes a need for larger observation (as in cases 2 and 4) to have the same degree of confidence.